aws-samples/eventbridge-xray-integration-examples/README.md

 2. Note the API endpoint created by the template.

-3. Test the API webhook using curl or Postman.
+3. Test the API webhook using [curl](https://curl.se/) or [Postman](https://www.postman.com/).
 The endpoint accepts a query parameter that is stored in the event before being put on the event bus.
 The following query parameter options are valid:

 - Routes to the Lambda consumer: https://YOUR-API-ID.execute-api.sa-east-1.amazonaws.com/Prod?target=lambda
 - Routes to the Step Functions consumer: https://YOUR-API-ID.execute-api.sa-east-1.amazonaws.com/Prod?target=sfn
 - Routes to an API Gateway consumer: https://YOUR-API-ID.execute-api.sa-east-1.amazonaws.com/Prod?target=apigw

-## Deploy the Lambda consumer
+## Deploy and test the Lambda consumer

 1. Run: